-The following conditions apply to all Activity categories:
+The following general conditions apply to all Activity categories:

 1. Threatened and Endangered Species: No activity is authorized under the RGP that does not comply with the mandatory terms and conditions of the USFWS's "Programmatic Biological Opinion for a Regional General Permit for the East Contra Costa Habitat Conservation Plan/Natural Community Conservation Plan, Contra Costa County, California" (USFWS #81420-2011-F-0655, dated April 30, 2012) (copy attached).
 The Biological Opinion contains mandatory terms and conditions to implement the reasonable and prudent measures that are associated with "incidental take" authorization under this RGP.
 Authorization under this RGP is conditional upon your compliance with all of the mandatory terms and conditions of the Biological Opinion.
 Failure to comply with the terms and conditions of the Biological Opinion would constitute non-compliance with the RGP.
 The USFWS is the appropriate authority to determine compliance with the terms and conditions of the Biological Opinion, and with the ESA.
 The permittee must comply with all applicable conditions of this Biological Opinion, including those ascribed to the Corps.
+If the proposed activity may affect Federally-listed endangered or threatened species that are not covered under the Programmatic Biological Opinion, specifically, species under the authority of the National Marine Fisheries Service, the Corps will initiate consultation with the National Marine Fisheries Service, pursuant to Section 7 of the Endangered Species Act, as appropriate.

-U.S. Army Corps of Engineers, Sacramento District 1325 J Street, Room 1350, Sacramento, CA 95814-2922 http://www.spk.usace.army.mil/Missions/Regulatory.aspx 2.
-Water Quality Certification: Section 401 Water Quality Certification is required for activities to be authorized by this RGP.
+2. Water Quality Certification: Section 401 Water Quality Certification is required for activities to be authorized by this RGP.
 The Corps may require additional water quality management measures to ensure that the authorized activity does not result in more than minimal impacts, individually or cumulatively.

 3. Historic Properties: No activity is authorized under the RGP if the activity may affect historic properties listed, or eligible for listing, in the National Register of Historic Places, until the requirements of Section 106 of the National Historic Preservation Act (NHPA), as amended, have been satisfied.
 Applicants must notify the Corps if the activity may have the potential to cause effects to any historic properties listed, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places, including previously unidentified historic properties.
-The Corps will consult with the State Historic Preservation Officer (SHPO), as appropriate, following the policy and procedural standards of 33 CFR Part 325 Appendix C^2 .
+The Corps will consult with the State Historic Preservation Officer (SHPO), as appropriate, following the policy and procedural standards of 33 CFR Part 325 Appendix C.